BARC Animal Shelter and Adoptions

 Each month, we hold a HPHS event in target areas with the highest volume of stray animals to provide free spay/neuter services to owned pets in the community.
 Although we focus our outreach efforts in these area, we offer the free service to anyone that lives within the City of Houston limits.
 Each pet that receives spay/neuter services also receives free a microchip, a rabies vaccination and a one year pet license.

-We usually stay in each community for one week.
+We usually stay in each community for a few days.
 The details for each event are shared on our social media pages and website.
 So, if you are interested in the service, keep your eyes peeled for our next event!

 WHY WE’RE DOING IT: